List of Coronation Street characters introduced in 1982: Caroline Clegg

 Caroline Clegg (née Wilson) is the wife of Gordon Clegg.
 Caroline and Gordon had met in 1982, and got engaged.
 Gordon introduced Caroline to his mother Betty Turpin.
 Betty took a shine to Caroline, although felt Gordon was rushing into things.
-Nevertherless, they got married later on, although it was a quick registry office affair and Betty was not told about it until after it happened.
+Nevertherless, they were later married, although it was a quick registry office affair and Betty was not told about it until after it happened.
 In 1985, their son Peter was born.
 In 1995, Caroline attended Betty's wedding to Billy Williams alongside Gordon and Peter.
 Seven years later in 2002, they attended the retirement party for Betty at the Rovers Return where she had been an employee since 1969.
 Caroline was not pleased when Gordon offered for Betty to come and stay with them in London.
 Betty moved in with them but soon felt isolated and unwanted.
 She left to return to her home in Weatherfield.
 When Betty died in 2012, Caroline did not attend the funeral with Gordon for unknown reasons.

 Chalkie Whitely

 Thomas "Chalkie" Whitely is a fictional character from the ITV soap opera Coronation Street, portrayed by actor Teddy Turner.

 By 1982, Chalkie was a widower and living in Viaduct Street with his grandson Craig, who was living with him while his son Bob, a merchant seaman whose wife had also died, was at sea.
 Chalkie worked as binman alongside Eddie Yeats and Curly Watts, as a driver.
-When Chalkie got word that his home was to be demolished, he started house-hunting and became interested in 7 Coronation Street, recently rebuilt by Len Fairclough seventeen years after it collapsed in 1965.
+When Chalkie learned that his home was to be demolished, he started house-hunting and became interested in 7 Coronation Street, recently rebuilt by Len Fairclough seventeen years after it collapsed in 1965.
 Len and his wife Rita lived next door at No.9 and were asking for £14,000 for the adjacent property, which Chalkie thought was too much.
 Rita also had her eye on the new house and tried to interest Chalkie in No.9, with the Faircloughs moving next door.
 Chalkie offered £10,000 - less than Len wanted but eventually Len was talked round, and in August Chalkie moved into the house with Craig.
 More disputes with the Faircloughs were to come; just before the Whitelys were to move in, Rita sold the house's carpets to Chalkie, only for them to be ruined when Len threw an impromptu farewell party at the house.
 When Chalkie forgot to pass on a letter to Len for a week, Len lost his temper and shouted at Chalkie, resulting in Chalkie refusing to pass on any of Len's post, costing his plumbing business work.
 Rita later settled it by paying to have Len's post redirected: a victory for Chalkie.